twrpdtgen/twrpdtgen/README.md

 Create a TWRP-compatible device tree only from a recovery.img

-With this script I tried to write TwrpBuilder script in Bash, and somehow I succeded (even thought it doesn't do all TwrpBuilder script does, it's still WIP)
+With this script I tried to write TwrpBuilder script in Bash, and somehow I succeded, doing a better job ^_^

 ## Features